Smiley Face water tower souvenir from Adair, Iowa.

 Hey, Mr. and Ms. Doom and Gloom!
-Terrorism, the war, the economy, your cable bill... are they forming a foul, dark cloud over your life?
+Terrorism, war, the economy, your cable bill... are they forming a foul, dark cloud over your life?

 Flip those frowns upside-down!
 America is a happy land.
 The Smiley Face, that ever-optimistic pop icon from ancient hippiedom, proves it -- by enduring as a public symbol in an unexpected number of American towns.